Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Proofs

-To analyze the message passing on \emph{line expansion}, we begin by introducing some notations.
+{\bf Line Expansion Adjacency.} To analyze the adjacency relation on \emph{line expansion}, we begin by introducing some notations.
 Let us use $h^{(k)}_{(v,e)}$ (in short, $h^k_{ve}$) to denote the representation of line node $(v,e)\in V_l$ at the $k$-th layer.
-The convolution operator on \emph{line expansion}, in main text Eqn.~(7), can be presented,
+The convolution operator on \emph{line expansion}, in main text Eqn.~\eqref{eqn:conv}, can be presented,

-We augment Eqn.~\eqref{eqn:avg1} by applying 2-order self-loops (mentioned in Section~4.1), and it yields,
+We augment Eqn.~\eqref{eqn:avg1} by applying 2-order self-loops (mentioned in Section~4.2), and it yields,

-It is hard and unfair to directly compare the proposed algorithm with clique/star expansions, since our graph operator is not defined on hypergraph vertices.
-Thus, we calculate the expected representation for vertex $u$ denoted as $x^{k}_u$, i.e., aggregating line node representations by back-projector $P_v'$,
+The above operator is defined on the induced graph, we equivalently convert it into the hypergraph domain by back-projector $\bfP_{vertex}'$.
+Formally, assume $x^{k}_u$ as the converted representation for vertex $u$ in hypergraph, Eqn.~\eqref{eq:operator_on_line} can be written as,